Annkkitaaa/Data-Analysis/EDA project-1/README.md

 Data Source: The dataset used for this project can be found in the data/ directory.

 #### Project Contents
 The project is organized as follows:

 EDA project-1/diwali.csv: This directory contains the dataset used for the analysis.

-: This directory contains Jupyter notebooks with the code used for the EDA.
-The notebooks are organized as follows:
+EDA project-1/DIWALI SALES ANALYSIS.ipynb: This directory contains Jupyter notebooks with the code used for the EDA.

-01_Data_Preparation.ipynb: Data loading, cleaning, and preprocessing.
+The notebook contains the following:
-02_Sales_Analysis.ipynb: Exploratory data analysis and visualizations.
+* Data loading, cleaning, and preprocessing.
-03_Insights_and_Recommendations.ipynb: Final insights, recommendations, and conclusions. reports/: This directory contains a summary report of the EDA findings.
-The report includes the key insights and recommendations for business decisions.
+* Exploratory data analysis and visualizations.

-images/: This directory contains images and plots generated during the analysis.
+* Final insights, recommendations, and conclusions.

 README.md: You are currently reading the README file that provides an overview of the project.